Promotores of South Texas Training Institute

 Contact Bel Flores floresb3@uthscsa.edu 361-881-8133

-The AHEC Promotores of South Texas Training Program is certified by the Texas Department of State Health Services (DSHS) as a certified Community Health Worker (CHW) Training program.
+The AHEC Promotores of South Texas Training Institute is certified by the Texas Department of State Health Services (DSHS) as a certified Community Health Worker (CHW) Training program.
 The program was developed to train CHWs/Promotores to help bridge the healthcare gap for our rural and underserved communities with an overarching goal of a healthier community.
-The program is head quartered at the South Coastal AHEC and is directed by Belinda Flores.
+The program is headquartered at the South Coastal AHEC and is directed by Belinda Flores.

-Opportunities offered include: 160-hour CHW Certification course and CE programming tailored to meet the needs of the community.
+Opportunities offered include: 160-hour CHW Certification course and continuing education programming, in both English and Spanish, tailored to meet the needs of the community.
 The program is available in 26 counties serviced by Southwest Border AHEC, LRGV AHEC and South Coastal AHEC.

 Upon graduation from the CHW Certification Program, certified community health workers have worked in a variety of settings including: